redox-os/website/content/news/this-month-251130.md

 date = "2025-11-30"
 +++

-Redox OS is a Unix-like general-purpose microkernel-based operating system written in Rust.
+Redox OS is an complete Unix-like general-purpose microkernel-based operating system written in Rust.
 November was a very exciting month for Redox!
 Here's all the latest news.

 ## Donate to Redox